 In general, it is very common for people with diabetes to receive extremely inadequate care in jail or prison.
 Across the nation, many people have died in custody because they were denied access to insulin, blood sugar monitoring, or appropriate low blood sugar treatment.
 Those who do not die from inadequate care usually face a higher risk of serious complications such as vision impairment, amputations, heart attack, and stroke.

-The ADA has joined this lawsuit in furtherance of its mission, to support all people who are affected by diabetes.
+The ADA moved to join this lawsuit in furtherance of its mission, to support all people who are affected by diabetes.

 This page will be updated with case documents and other important information as it becomes available.
 For the ADA’s press release regarding the lawsuit, visit the Newsroom.